Five Senses Art Activities for Preschoolers

 Eco art is one of my favorite ways of making artwork with kids!
 Bring them out to the garden and encourage the kids to gather natural materials like rocks, sticks, leaves, etc. Give each kid a space on the ground and ask them to make a pattern.
 Then, have the kids walk around to talk about their creations, specifically what the materials felt like in their hands and sounded like when they were being manipulated.
 Show them examples of eco art for inspiration!

-Make Art to Music
+Make Art to Musi

 Sense Engaged: HEARING